ddnexus/pagy/README.md

 ### Contributions

 Pull Requests are welcome!

+Setting up a development environment for Pagy is very simple if you use the [docker environment](https://github.com/ddnexus/pagy/tree/pagy3/pagy3-on-docker).

 Before spending time creating a (potentially complex) Pull Request, you can [Confirm on Gitter](https://gitter.im/ruby-pagy/Lobby) whether your proposed changes are going to be useful for most users.